Goldfish Floating and Sinking Issues

 The deeper your goldfish tank, the more pressure created by the volume of the water.
 This weight greatly affects some goldfish.
 The more sensitive goldfish contained in too tall of an aquarium may develop symptoms of uncontrolled swimming, floating or upside down syndrome.
 Depending on the amount of pressure and for how long the floating goldfish has been affected, or just how weak the organ is, this condition may or may not be life threatening.

 Lowering the water table reduces water pressure, eliminating these types of problems in most goldfish that have genetic disorders.
 Parts of a Goldfish

 The swim bladder organ is connected to the intestinal tract where gas is exchanged; giving the fish the ability to sink to the bottom or rise to the top at will.

 What causes this sensitivity in goldfish may always remain a mystery; in some cases the volume of water itself or perhaps a bacteria infection or digestive disorders could be responsible for weakening the bladder.
 A loud noise or a direct hit to the tank may be responsible.
 Some of these goldfish can eat, digest their food, and breathe without any problems, but the majority of these issues are caused from improper feeding.
 Most goldfish keepers make the mistake of feeding their fish only once, or twice a day; some even less which encourages the fish to gorge.
 Algae, the wonder plant

 No specific type of goldfish is immune to floating issues

 The digestive system of the goldfish evolved according to the food supply in its original and natural environment.
 In the wild, vegetation is found in abundance.
 Foods higher in protein such as fish eggs, worms, or small fry are scarce, and the competition is fierce.
 The goldfish spends every waking moment in search of food; finding a nibble here or a gobble there, they ingest small amounts of food frequently.
-Feed your fish several small meals every day; consistently.
+Feed your fish several small meals every day, and feed consistently.